 - Motivate executives to meet or exceed Company performance goals.
 A significant portion of each NEO's total compensation is directly tied to the achievement of the Company's overall financial and strategic goals. - Attract and retain talented executives.
 The Company seeks to provide overall levels of compensation that are market competitive to attract, retain and motivate highly qualified executives to continue to enhance longterm equity value. - Link the financial interests of executives and stockholders.
-In order to foster a strong relationship between stockholder value and executive compensation, a significant portion of compensation is composed of equity-based incentive awards.
-Additionally, 50% of NEOs long-term incentives are granted in the form of PSUs which are directly tied to the Company's financial performance.
-NEOs are subject to stock ownership guidelines that ensure they retain a significant portion of their vested equity awards.
+In order to foster a strong relationship between stockholder value and executive compensation, a significant portion of compensation is composed of equity- based incentive awards.
+Additionally, 50% of our NEOs long-term incentives are granted in the form of PSUs which are directly tied to the Company's financial performance.
+Our NEOs are subject to stock ownership guidelines that ensure they maintain a significant level of equity ownership.